 The burden of leadership

 A Reset Work survey identified that the top concern amongst managers returning to work is inadequate training for supporting staff’s mental health.

 Managers need to be more in touch than ever with their teams and pay attention to work-life balance and levels of fatigue.

 “The requirement for being a really good manager these days is having some of the skills of a therapist,” says Delaney.

 “You’re able to talk to people, understand their blockers and what their personal goals are.
 People are not fully comfortable with having the personal and professional bleed into each other, but that’s the reality and you’re in denial if you’re not doing something about that.”

 He advised managers to set personal goals for staff whilst they set professional ones on reviews.
-This might look like putting aside a fixed time in the week for a family event.
-Managers must also be serious about demonstrating healthy work-life balance for it to stick.

 There is still a prevailing notion of ‘put up or shut up’ in newsrooms, where journalists must ‘soldier through’ their difficult emotions.
 Delaney called for more systematic channels for staff to access support, but recognised the role managers must play.